 For postdoctoral scholars, non-tenured faculty, and deans, the Academia Track is designed to support members’ academic journeys and ensure their successful completion of STEM degrees.
 Participants gain valuable exposure as they build networks across the universities to share best-practices and innovative resources as well as discover new job opportunities.

-The Dean’s Roundtable is strategically designed for Deans to collectively share national strategies for recruitment and retention of Hispanics in academia.
-Dr. Theresa Maldonado, Dean of the College of Engineering and Professor of Electrical Engineering at The University of Texas at El Paso will be returning in 2019 to lead the learning.
-There will be multiple networking opportunities with deans from across the nation.
+The Deans Roundtable is strategically designed for Deans to collectively share national strategies for recruitment and retention of Hispanics in academia.
+Dr. Theresa Maldonado, Dean & Riter Professor of Engineering at The University of Texas at El Paso and Dr. Javier A. Kypuros, Dean & Brazzel Professor of Engineering at The University of Texas at Tyler will lead the learning.
+There will be multiple networking opportunities with Deans from across the nation.
 This event is a platform to showcase their respective institution’s work on diversity.
-Deans and academic leaders will cover several topics, including the Deans’ Diversity Pledge.
-Finally, Deans are given opportunities to strengthen ties between SHPE and academia.
-We are inviting Deans to join us for the Faculty Development Symposium dinner Thursday, November 1st.
-Deans are also encouraged to sponsor a booth in the university section of our Graduate School Expo to recruit some of the best and brightest undergraduate talent into their program.
+Our sponsor the National Security Agency will focus on early career workforce perspective.

-We are excited to continue with the 2019 Faculty Development Symposium (FDS), on Thursday, November 1st.
-The FDS workshops are focused on holistic professional development including funding and teaching strategies, and career planning.
-Participants will connect with tenured faculty role models from diverse backgrounds.
-Participants will walk away with skills and resources to help obtain and successfully transition to tenured faculty positions.
+We are excited to continue with the 2019 Faculty Development Symposium (FDS), on Thursday, Oct 31st.
+The FDS workshops are focused on holistic professional development with special guests from the National Science Foundation who focus on funding, teaching strategies, and career planning.
+Participants will connect with tenured faculty role models from diverse backgrounds to walk away with skills and resources to help obtain and successfully transition to tenured faculty positions.
 The FDS builds a diverse community of engineering faculty and pre-faculty to promote opportunities for faculty positions, postdoctoral positions, and research collaborations.
-Annual scholarships to approved applicants in support of housing, travel expenses and registration will be provided.
+Annual scholarships to approved applicants in support of housing, travel expenses, and registration will be provided.

 Distinguished Lecture Series